unchainedshop/unchained-evolution/readme.md

 **Licensing**

 The unchained engine 1.0 will be released under the aGPLv3 license.
-But if we hit the hard-cap, we will release the unchained engine 1.0 and the unchained control panel under the very permissive MIT license terms.

 ### Primary quest: Open Source Readyness